Apolexian/UmaAgendaPlanner/README.md

+# DEPRECATED

+Note, this has been archived as it was incorporated and improved in https://uma.guide/agenda-planner/.

 # Uma Agenda - Umamusume Race Planner

 A small static web app for planning Umamusume race schedules with epithets tracking, G1 item banners, and save/load features.